thatboyo/HarTools/README.md

 ## Credits
  - Crossjbly: Finding the vulnerability in .har files
- - Blobby Boi: Helping with development of the payloads and testing
+ - Blobby Boi: Helping with development of the payloads and UI
  - axqmx: Testing and help with development
  - unretained: Original rigtools developer tools code execution exploit (this literally wouldn't have been possible without rigtools lol)